Groothusen: History

 By the Early Middle Ages, Husum was the seat of a Münster provost (Propstei).
 The northwestern end of the long warf village is formed by the large St. Peter's Church, one of the six provost churches in the old Emsgau, with its huge tower.
 The bell dates to the year 1526.
 The gravestone of Adda von Meckenaborg, lady of Groothusen, from 1590, carved in blue stone is particularly fine.
-As well as other impressive graves, the church has a splendid 1454 cast bronze font by Ghert Klinghe and a valuable organ by Johann Friedrich Wenthin (1798-1801) with unique flute tones.
+As well as other impressive graves, the church has a splendid 1454 cast bronze baptismal font by Ghert Klinghe and a valuable organ by Johann Friedrich Wenthin (1798–1801) with unique flute tones.

 There were once three manor houses in Groothusen - the Osterburg, Middelburg and Westerburg.
 Only the Osterburg - rebuilt in 1490 - has been preserved; the other two were destroyed in feuds in 1400 and 1432 by Hamburg's citizens.
 The Osterburg is on the eastern side of the village by a protected area and has a long, historic lime avenue.
 Today it houses numerous historical memorabilia.